SwOpOn003/Airline-management-system/README.md

 # Airline-management-system
 🔗Features:
                           Hellow sir 😊
-                        Welcome to my airline management system.This system will provides the following featres:
+                        Welcome to my airline management system.This system will provides you the following features:

 🔗1.Flight Scheduling:
       It will show you the current flight shedule.